wilsonliaows/docs/features/security.md

 # Security

-## IP/domain whitelists
+## IP whitelists
-Whitelisting allows you to ensure traffic to/from Workato is not hijacked by a malicious website.
+IP whitelisting allows you to ensure traffic to/from Workato is not hijacked by a malicious website.

 ### Traffic from Workato
 Al traffic from Workato comes through following IP addresses: